geetsawhney/logistic-regression/README.md

 # logistic-regression

 ## Requirement
-* Python 3
+* We will be using Python 3
+* '''
-* '''pip install -r requirements.txt'''
+pip install -r requirements.txt
+'''

 ## Data